laminas/getlaminas.org/data/blog/2025/2025-06-06-laminas-mvc-is-retiring.md

     - Handlers (based on PSR-7 and PSR-15 interfaces).
 - Mezzio can be used to **build any type of application**, whether it be an API or an HTML-based frontend.

-Basically, anything you can do with Laminas MVC can be done easier and better with Mezzio.
+Anything you can do with Laminas MVC can be done easier and better with Mezzio.

 ### How to Migrate from Laminas MVC to Mezzio